 Molly Germer is a violinist versed in multiple styles of performance.
-She is a violinist in Quartet121 and member of earspace, a Raleigh-based ensemble dedicated to contemporary music and interdisciplinary performances.
+She is a violinist in Quartet121 and member of earspace, a Raleigh-based ensemble dedicated to contemporary music.
 Molly is a former member of the Erie Philharmonic, has recently performed with the Rochester Philharmonic Orchestra, Charleston Symphony Orchestra, the New World Symphony, Wordless Music Orchestra, Ensemble LPR, Contemporaneous, and Ensemble Signal, and can be heard on Signal’s recordings of music by David Felder, Tristan Perich, and David Lang.
-While continuing as a teaching artist at Play On Philly, she collaborates with numerous groups in New York City.
-She has performed at venues such as The Stone, Miller Theater, Carnegie Hall, Jazz at Lincoln Center, Alice Tully Hall, The Kaplan Penthouse, National Sawdust, and (le) poisson rouge, and premiered works in Muziekgebouw and TivoliVredenburg in Amsterdam and Utrecht.
-Molly has worked closely with and/or premiered works by composers such as David Lang, Du Yun, Jon Deak, Jerome Kitzke, Michael Gordon, Reiko Fueting, Julia Wolfe, Luca Francesconi, Steve Reich, and Helmut Lachenmann, among others.
+While continuing as a teaching artist at Play On Philly and Settlement Music School, she collaborates with numerous groups in New York City.
+She has performed at venues such as The Stone, Miller Theater, Carnegie Hall, Jazz at Lincoln Center, Alice Tully Hall, The Kaplan Penthouse, National Sawdust, and (le) poisson rouge, and premiered works at Harpa in Reykjavik, Muziekgebouw in Amsterdam, and TivoliVredenburg in Utrecht.
+Molly has worked closely with and/or premiered works by composers such as David Lang, Du Yun, Jon Deak, Jerome Kitzke, Michael Gordon, Reiko Fueting, Julia Wolfe, Luca Francesconi, Steve Reich, and Helmut Lachenmann.

 (Full bio, CV, and repertoire list available upon request.)